Article

 What Happened to the Grizzly Bears in Big Bear?

-Grizzly bears once thrived in the San Bernardino Mountains, but by the early 1900s, they were hunted to extinction in Southern California.
-Loss of habitat, poaching, and conflicts with settlers led to their disappearance.
-Today, grizzlies are only found in places like Alaska and Yellowstone — far from their former California range.
+Grizzly bears once roamed the San Bernardino Mountains, but by the early 1900s they were hunted to extinction in California.
+Habitat loss and conflict with settlers also played a role.
+Today, true grizzly bears are found only in places like Alaska, Montana, and Yellowstone National Park — far from their former California range.

 Do Black Bears Still Live in Big Bear Lake?

-Yes — black bears (Ursus americanus) are the only bear species still living in Big Bear.
-They are smaller than grizzlies, lack a shoulder hump, and range in color from black to brown.
-Black bears are reclusive by nature and rarely interact with humans, but they occasionally wander into neighborhoods, especially during drought or food shortages.
+Yes — black bears (Ursus americanus) are the only bear species living in Big Bear today.
+They are smaller than grizzlies, lack a shoulder hump, and can range in color from black to brown or cinnamon.

 How Many Black Bears Are in Big Bear, California?